nosilver4u/ewww-image-optimizer/readme.txt

 Stable tag: 5.1.1
 License: GPLv3

-Speed up your website and improve your visitors' experience by automatically compressing and resizing images and PDFs.
-Boost SEO and improve sales.
+Speed up your website to better connect with your visitors.
+Properly compress and size/scale images.
+Includes lazy load and WebP convert.

 == Description ==